maxandersen/jbang-jash/README.md

 		.stream()
 ```

-* This will print "hello" followed by "world" but will fail when terminating the Java Stream:
+* This will print "hello" followed by "world" but will fail when terminating the Java Stream because the process will exit with a non-zero exit code:

 ```java
 Jash.start(